code-Raziel/Blender_3.3-Homeworld-Remastered-Toolkit/README.md

 Joint Tools contributed by Dominic Cassidy (drache9335@gmail.com).

 Forked by Dom2 to merge with the importer and add the background tools.

+New Fork for Blender_3.3 that works with HODOR --- COMING SOON